starsoi/trazer/README.md

 # Trazer

-A general trace analysis framework for program and network traces
+A general trace analysis framework for program and network traces.

 ## Getting Started